Luke Akehurst: Activism and opposition to the left (2006–present)

+In 2026, Akehurst opposed a petition for an inquiry into pro-Israel lobbying in UK politics, describing it as "deplorable".
+He said it "repeats an antisemitic trope about the world's only Jewish state somehow exerting undue influence over British politics".
+Scottish Greens MSP Maggie Chapman responded saying "There are already umpteen examples of pro-Israel groups and state actors lobbying in the UK.
+They wouldn’t be doing this if they didn’t want to win support for their agenda.
+Luke Akehurst knows this better than most as he used to run a pro-Israel lobbying group that provided spin and cover for the apartheid and war crimes of the Israeli government."

 Return to National Executive Committee and election to the House of Commons (2020–present)

 As secretary of Labour First, he was involved in 2020 talks with Progress, which established the pro-Starmer umbrella group Labour to Win.

 In 2020, Akehurst was reelected in the first round to the Labour Party's NEC under the Labour to Win slate of nominees.
-His own Oxford East CLP did not nominate him, but he received more votes than any other candidate.
+He received more votes than any other candidate.
 In 2022, he was re-elected again and once more topped the polls.

-In the 2021 Oxford City Council elections, Akehurst ran for the St. Mary's ward, and came in third place.
+In the 2021 Oxford City Council elections, Akehurst stood for office in the St. Mary's ward, and came in third place.

 In May 2024, it was announced that Akehurst was to stand in the 2024 general election as the Labour Party candidate for North Durham.
 The nomination was criticised by left-wingers and pro-Palestine activists due to Akehurst's previous accusations against Palestinian civilians in the Israel-Hamas war of being paid crisis actors, and of the United Nations of being antisemitic.
 This led to a crowdfunding campaign opposing his nomination.
 Around the time of his nomination, Akehurst deleted hundreds of tweets including criticism of Jews, support for illegal settlements in the West Bank and Guantanamo Bay, and congratulating the Green Party.
 This led to accusations of inconsistent standards, as the NEC had removed Faiza Shaheen as a parliamentary candidate for liking social media posts by Green Party members.

 In June 2024, Labour councillor and Momentum activist Martin Abrams, who is Jewish, submitted a complaint of antisemitism against Akehurst to the party.
 In a speech in 2020, Akehurst had said that Marxist Jews "have abandoned very much of their Jewish identity, they don't go to shul [synagogue] at all.
 You know, it's become a purely cultural thing around the occasional bowl of chicken soup or whatever."
 Abrams said "I believe Luke Akehurst's comments are deeply antisemitic by trying to define anti-Zionist Jews out of Judaism.
 The Good Jew, Bad Jew trope."